 - 4. Registered stockholders have until the end of the Meeting to cast their votes in absentia or via remote communication through the digital ballot link that will be sent by the Office of the Corporate Secretary. - a.
 For items other than the Election of Directors, the registered stockholder has the option to vote: For, Against, or Abstain.
 The vote is considered cast for all the registered stockholder's shares. - b.
 For the election of directors, the registered stockholder may vote for all nominees, not vote for any of the nominees, or vote for some nominees only, in such number of shares as preferred by the stockholder, provided that the total number of votes cast shall not exceed the number of shares owned, multiplied by the number of directors to be elected.
-Further, if a stockholder has indicated an intention to vote for the nominees but did not indicate the number of shares voted for/against each nominee, it will be presumed that the stockholder allocated an equal number of votes for/against all nominees. - c.
-The registered stockholder can proceed to submit the accomplished ballot by clicking the 'Submit' button.
+Further, if a stockholder has indicated an intention to vote for the nominees but did not indicate the number of shares voted for/against each nominee, it will be presumed that the stockholder (i) has cast the maximum number of votes he is entitled to (i.e. shares held multiplied by 11) and (ii) that he allocated an equal number of votes for/against the indicated nominees. - The registered stockholder can proceed to submit the accomplished ballot by clicking the 'Submit' button.